 Here I am on the carousel, enjoying the ride just like I'm enjoying life now.

-Creating has always been a natural part of me, but so has entrepreneurship.
-As a child, I organized lotteries, sold Christmas magazines, went door-to-door for WWF, and collected money for a horse shelter in Ireland.
-I enjoyed reaching out to people and selling something I truly believed in – something that later became an important part of my professional life.
+Creativity has always been a central part of my life, as has entrepreneurship.
+As a child, I organized lotteries, sold Christmas magazines, fundraised for WWF, and collected money for a horse shelter in Ireland.
+Engaging with people and sharing projects I believed in laid the foundation for my professional path.

-My interest in fashion began early – I would draw clothes, accessories, and hairstyles, sew for myself and my Barbies, and dream about how style could be a form of self-expression.
-This eventually led to over 15 years as a print designer within the fashion industry, where I created patterns and prints for women’s, men’s, children’s, and sportswear, as well as shoes and accessories.
-For me, fashion is also a language – a way to say who I am.
-I enjoy classic styles but with a twist.
+Fashion captured my imagination early on.
+I would design clothes, accessories, and hairstyles, sew for myself and my Barbies, and explore how style could express identity.
+This passion led to over 15 years as a print designer in the fashion industry, creating patterns and prints for women’s, men’s, children’s, and sportswear, as well as shoes, accessories, and product design.
+For me, fashion is a language—a way to communicate personality through classic styles with a twist.

 Siena & me.

-When I'm not working, I enjoy spending time in nature with my family, dog, and my seven-year-old daughter, who is already horse-crazy.
-I feel lucky to live on the green island of Lidingö, a suburb just a stone’s throw from the city, surrounded by forest paths, sea air, and space to breathe.
+Outside of work, I enjoy nature, physical activity, and quality time with my family, our dog, and my daughter, who is already passionate about horses.
+Living on the green island of Lidingö offers forest paths, sea air, and space to breathe, balancing city life with calm surroundings.